-This means that it is a primer specifically made to bond to surfaces that are traditionally hard to bond to such as PVC, vinyl, plastic, glass, tile, glazed block, gloss paints, pre-coated siding, fiberglass, and galvanized metals.
+This means that it is a primer specifically made to bond to surfaces that are traditionally hard to bond to, such as PVC, vinyl, plastic, glass, tile, glazed block, gloss paints, pre-coated siding, fiberglass, and galvanized metals.
 All this, while still having a low VOC content and can be cleaned up with water.

 What is also fascinating is that Stix dries to an incredibly hard and durable finish that can be top-coated with alkyds, latex, urethane, epoxy, and lacquer coatings.
-This is NOT common for a water-based primer, most would literally melt when top coated with alkyds, epoxies, or lacquers.
+This is NOT common for a water-based primer; most would literally melt when top-coated with alkyds, epoxies, or lacquers.

-Lastly, INSL-X Stix primer can be applied in temperatures down to 35 degrees, again, not common as most primers require temperatures between 50-90 degrees.
+Lastly, INSL-X Stix primer can be applied in temperatures down to 35 degrees; again, not common as most primers require temperatures between 50-90 degrees.

 So what does this mean for the average DIY Painter?
-A lot actually.
+A lot, actually.

-Stix is a primer that can be used for almost any project you can dream up and used in wide range of conditions.
+Stix is a primer that can be used for almost any project you can dream up and used in a wide range of conditions.